ZoraizQ/zambeel-course-tracker/README.md

 - Auto enroll course when it is found to be open, else just refresh the page.
 - Auto login and redirect to Add Class page
 - Disabled images for faster web navigation and less resources used
+- System notification when the course is found to be open (notify2 used)

 ## Instructions
 - Login to [Zambeel](https://zambeel.lums.edu.pk/) manually first, and go to Enrollment > select the appropriate term (e.g. Fall 2020-21) > Add Class and copy the current URL from the browser.
 Replace this URL for post_login_url inside the main script course_tracker.py.